Why Routes?

 Because we have to....

 All routes shown here were written and checked at the time they were planned.
 Because conditions can change, it’s always a good idea to double-check the details before you set off.
-We can’t take responsibility if a route turns out to be blocked, longer than expected, or requires you to turn back.
+We shall not accept any form of responsibility or liability if a route turns out to be blocked, longer than expected, or requires you to turn back.

 Most importantly: always check whether a route is suitable for your vessel.
 YOU are responsible for making sure your boat’s dimensions, draft, and height match the route.
 And just to be clear: Being “smaller than Tom” doesn’t automatically mean a route will work for you 😉